Michael Jackson's children at Cardiff tribute concert

 Two other siblings, Jermaine and Randy Jackson, said the concert was "inappropriate" and "ill-timed" because it was held during the criminal trial of Conrad Murray, the doctor charged with involuntary manslaughter over the star's death in June 2009.

 Jackson's sister Janet Jackson also decided not to attend.

 Marlon Jackson said he respected their decision and added: "Each one of us grieves differently.
-We want to celebrate the positive side of his life, the positive things that he did."'Celebrating the music'
+We want to celebrate the positive side of his life, the positive things that he did."